awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 If you have multiple workflows using GraphQL endpoints and want to use a single endpoint, you can use an [AppSync Merged API](https://docs.aws.amazon.com/appsync/latest/devguide/merged-api.html).
 This construct can take as a parameter an existing AppSync Merged API; if provided, the mutation call and subscription updates will be targeted at the Merged API.

-This construct will require an existing Amazon OpenSearch provisioned cluster with fine grain access control enabled.
+This construct will require an existing Amazon OpenSearch provisioned cluster.
 You can follow the steps in the official [AWS Developer Guide](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) to create and manage your OpenSearch domain.

 AWS Lambda functions provisioned in this construct use [Powertools for AWS Lambda (Python)](https://github.com/aws-powertools/powertools-lambda-python) for tracing, structured logging, and custom metrics creation.
 The table below provides the created metrics and the name of the service used, and can be accessed from Amazon CloudWatch Logs.